NewMediaCaucus/nmc-website/README-docker.md

 Windows: https://docs.docker.com/desktop/install/windows-install/

 ## Step 1.
+Mac and Linux users, create an id.env file.

+### Windows Users
-Create an id.env file.
+You don't need an id.env file.
+You can jump to Step 3.

+### Mac and Linux Users
 You're going to generate an id.env file for your computer.
 We have id.env in .gitignore so it won't share your id up to GitHub.com.
 Your ID is just a simple number, such as ```1001```.
 You need Docker to use this same ID to run Apache with the same ID as the ID that mount's your local filesystem.

-### Windows Users
-Right-click on the *create-id-windows.ps1* file provided in this repo and select "Run with Powershell."

-This will create your id.env file.

-If you don't have Windows Powershell installed you can get it at [learn.microsoft.com](https://learn.microsoft.com/powershell/scripting/overview?view=powershell-7.1).

 ### Mac Users
 Double-click the *create-id-mac.command* file provided in this repo.